Accrington railway station: Services

+The service between Blackpool North and York has ran hourly on Sundays since the May 2009 timetable change, Before this, services were much more infrequent.

-On the East Lancashire Line, Monday to Saturday daytimes, there is an hourly service from Accrington to Preston (westbound) and Colne (eastbound).
-There was also a solitary Mon to Fri morning commuter service from Colne to Manchester Victoria that formerly called here, along with a corresponding return working during the evening.
+There was a solitary Mon to Fri morning commuter service from Colne to Manchester Victoria that formerly called here, along with a corresponding return working during the evening.
 This was however withdrawn at the May 2009 timetable change (it was diverted to run to Clitheroe instead).